 FIGURE 3 — HOBBY HAND WRAP/UNWRAP TOOLS The tool on the left is an OK Industries #WSU-30; the wrap and unwrap bits are on each end, and the wire stripper is attached in the center of the handle.
-The tool on the right is a RadioShack #276-1570.
+The tool on the right is from RadioShack.
 The same bit is used for wrapping and unwrapping.
 The cap is shown removed.
 The wire stripper that is stored inside the handle is shown on the extreme right.

 Powered and Manual Wrap-ping Tools.
 See Figure 4.
 The unit shown is an OK Industries’ 115 VAC tool.
 Several models and options are available There are also battery-powered tools available, as well as a manual tool with a squeeze-ratchet mechanism that spins the bit.
 The battery-operated and squeeze tools are very often used by field service people who don't always have convenient access to plug-in power at a job site.
 The bits and bit sleeves are sold separately for different types of wraps and different gauges wire.
 These tools require a small investment, so the hand tools should definitely be tried first to determine if wire wrap is the way to go.

 FIGURE 4 — WIRE WRAP GUN This is an OK Industries wire wrap gun that is powered by 115 VAC.
 The bit and sleeve are held on by a hand-tightened chuck, and are quickly and easily replaced for different types of wrap and different gauges of wire.